-The fund financial statements provide information about the School District's funds, including its fiduciary funds.
-Separate statements for each fund category - governmental and fiduciary - are presented.
+The fund financial statements provide information about the School District's funds.
 The emphasis of fund financial statements is on major governmental funds.
 All remaining governmental funds are aggregated and reported as nonmajor funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.